 The Surface Pro X has the best webcam I've ever tested on a laptop or tablet.

-The tablet's 5-megapixel, 1080p front-facing camera was so sharp that it alerted me to my grilly appearance after nearly a year of living in a world struck by pandemic.
-Loose hairs were strewn about my unkept beard while purple rings under my eyes showed me the physical strain moving to Texas has taken on me.
+The tablet's 5-megapixel, 1080p front-facing camera was so sharp that it alerted me of my grizzly appearance after nearly a year of living in a pandemic-stricken world.
+Loose hairs were strewn about my unkept beard while purple rings under my eyes revealed the physical toll of the last year or so.
 I could even see the grain in the wood beams above my head, and although the bright light streaking in from the window is blown out, the rest of the image is sharp and colorful.

 I don't get to say this often: with the Surface Pro X, you don't need an external webcam to look great on video calls.